Show relevant topic filters »

 Muddiest Point

-Students write a response to some variation of a question like: “What was the most important thing you learned today?”; “What important questions remain unanswered?”; or “What was the muddiest point in today’s lecture?”
-Offering useful feedback to the instructor on students’ comprehension of course content while at the same time encouraging students to formulate their questions about their learning.
+Students write a response to some variation of a question like: “What was the most important thing you learned today?”; “What important questions remain unanswered?” or “What was the muddiest point in today’s lecture?”
+Offering helpful feedback to the instructor on students’ comprehension of course content while at the same time encouraging students to formulate questions about their learning.

 Source/Citation